 Option #1: Fight the Objection.
 This is done at a hearing in front of the Judge at the Plan Confirmation hearing, where he or she will listen to the arguments and make a finding if the Plan should be confirmed or not.
 There is a disagreement between yourself and the Chapter 13 Trustee, and you are arguing that you are correct under the law, and that the “Proposed Plan” makes sense.
 Similar to picking a fight with a professional MMA fighter, generally this is not the best option, though at times it has to be done.

 Option #2: Amend the Plan.
 This means to change it, rewrite it, make adjustments and file an file and amended Proposed Plan essentially saying “you complained last time, so how do you like this one?”
 If the Plan is amended in accordance with the Trustee’s objections, then the Trustee should have no more objections, and the judge is likely to approve it.
 Under this scenario, all parties agree that the Proposed Plan makes sense, and the Judge is likely to agree.

 Often, Amending the Plan requires a continuation of the Confirmation Hearing, and the Amended Plan is referred to as a “First Amended Plan”, “Second Amended Plan”, and so on as the facts dictate.
 While not preferable, this process of back and forth can take several months before all agree on the terms of the Plan.
 Of course, during this process, it is essential to continue to make payments as set forth in your Proposed Plan.

 Following the Confirmation of the Plan

-Once the Judge signed the Plan, is it often referred to as a “Confirmed Plan”.
+Once the Judge signs the Plan, is it often referred to as a “Confirmed Plan”.
 The Confirmed Plan is the law of the case.
 The Trustee will collect the money you put into the Plan and distribute it according to the terms of the Plan.
-Do not miss plan payments, otherwise the plan you proposed and that all agreed to does not work.
+Do not miss plan payments, otherwise the plan you proposed and that all agreed to, does not work.